Bilawal Bhutto Zardari: Women's rights

-Bilawal is a strong advocate of "peaceful, progressive, prosperous, democratic Pakistan", what he calls his mother's vision.
+Bhutto Zardari is a strong advocate of "peaceful, progressive, prosperous, democratic Pakistan", what he calls his mother's vision.
 In an interview with the BBC, he said that his 2018 election campaign was to implement these principles.
 He is a strong supporter of women's empowerment and believes in empowering women and taking them on board in all matters is the sole guarantee of the country's progress.

 On the occasion of International Day of the Girl Child, the PPP chairman said that a future based on progress and prosperity could remain a dream without empowering girls and taking them on board in all matters.
-Bilawal acknowledged all those women who stepped forward in all sections of life and field while defeating many impediments at every level and social taboos.
+Bhutto Zardari acknowledged all those women who stepped forward in all sections of life and field while defeating many impediments at every level and social taboos.
 He specifically named Fatima Jinnah, Benazir Bhutto, Asma Jehangir, and Maryam Mukhtar.

-On 17 March 2019, Bilawal met with a delegation of women's rights activists led by Sheema Kirmani and assured his support for their cause.
-A statement released by Bilawal House later said that his party would not tolerate any offence against the struggle for gender equality and women's rights.
+On 17 March 2019, Bhutto Zardari met with a delegation of women's rights activists led by Sheema Kirmani and assured his support for their cause.
+A statement released by Bhutto Zardari House later said that his party would not tolerate any offence against the struggle for gender equality and women's rights.
 The statement went further to read, "The PPP chairman extended his enduring support to the members of the Aurat March and its activists who are struggling for their genuine and legitimate rights as enshrined in the unanimous constitution of Pakistan."

-Bilawal has also advocated for the abolishment of child marriages in Pakistan.
+Bhutto Zardari has also advocated for the abolishment of child marriages in Pakistan.
 The Sindh government under PPP abolished child marriages by making the legal marriage age eighteen years in the province under the Sindh Child Marriages Restraint Act, 2013.
 He as a member of the opposition in the National Assembly has also advocated that the legal marriage age should be made eighteen years across the country.
 On 4 May 2019 he tweeted, "UAE marriage age is 18, Indonesia is 18, and Turkey is also 18.
 Are they not Muslim countries?
 In Sindh where marriage age is 18, we saw how law stopped an adult marrying a 10-year-old!
-Every 20 minutes a girl dies in Pakistan as a result of underage pregnancy. #EndChildMarriage."
+Every 20 minutes a girl dies in Pakistan as a result of underage pregnancy.